banben/sprite-nest/README.md

 ### Use with Config

 Later I hope to get translation results of text content in multiple translators and compare them.
-Furthermore enable **monitor** of cluster status and set a **maximum concurrent crawler number**,  with a **visible browser window**.
+Furthermore set a **maximum concurrent crawler number** and enable **monitor** of cluster status, with a **visible browser window**.

 ```js
 import SpriteNest from 'sprite-nest'